mcaple/kb/Cert IV/S3 - Colour/S3-Week3.md

 Properties of colour:
  - Hue (spectral purity, colour)
- - Saturation (colourfulness, intensity of hue or saturation point)
+ - Saturation (colourfulness, intensity of hue or saturation point).
+How much white we have added.
  - Brightness luminance level of sources and objects (CIE)

+Value is the amount of black added to our colour, probably the same as brightness.

 Saturation increase as brightness increases.